TDarkShadow/iheartnewvegas/main.md

 - Guns require enough ammo to fire a full round (clip size matters).
 - Holding the attack button for grenades decreases their detonation timer.
 - Throwables can be held and released, like grenades.
-- Capping of level up menu max skill values based on SPECIAL.
-At a SPECIAL value of 1, a skill is capped to 55.
 - Vendors obey their Buy/Sell flags, restricting which items they accept.
 Meant to be used alongside **Misc Gameplay Merge** (Gameplay section).
 - Can't steal caps after paying for repairs.
 - Increased XP for discovering locations.
 Meant to be used alongside **Less Map Markers** (Overhauls section).